kaaproject/kaa/Administration-guide/Upgrading-your-instance/0.9.x-to-0.10.x/index.md

  >**Note:**
  >
  > During installation of debian package the script may ask you about resolving conflicts in the /usr/lib/kaa-node/conf/ folder,
- > be attentive about merging configurations cause incorrect server setting can lead the Kaa server to malfunction.
+ > be attentive about merging configurations because incorrect server setting can lead the Kaa server to malfunction.